pwnwiki/ctfwiki/index.md

 ## Types of CTFs

 The main types of challenges are:

 * Red Team/Attack
+ - Creator sets of network of targets for attack
+ - Sometimes different teams attack the same set of targets creating collisions, sometimes not
 * Blue Team/Defense
+ - Creator sets up a vulnerable network
+ - Players inherit the network, sometimes knowing what they are inheriting, sometimes not
 * Jeopardy Style
+ - Jeopardy Scoreboard with different categories and questions of different difficulty
+ - Almost always allow multiple people to submit answers to all questions
+ - Typically starts with only easiest questions opens and forces you to solve a easier one in a given category to open the next question (otherwise time-delayed opening for higher value questions)
 * Mixed

 ## Uses of CTF